KanhaiyaChhaparwal24/IntelliStack/README.md

   - PyTorch 1.8+ or TensorFlow 2.4+
   - The application will use PyTorch's ResNet18 if available, then fall back to TensorFlow's MobileNetV2, and finally to a simple brightness-based classifier if neither is available

+## Customizing the Model

+To use your own deep learning model, see the full guide here: [Add Your Own Model Guide](Add_Your_Own_Model_Guide.md)

+In short:
+1. Modify the `infer.py` script in the `model` folder
+2. Replace the existing model loading and inference code with your own model
+3. Ensure your model returns results in JSON format

 ## Installation

 1. Clone the repository: